What To Do If You Are Already In Withdrawal

 You need to make a decision rather quickly about the

-not be taken as medical advice.
+as medical advice.

 If you have gone off the drug cold turkey and it has been